Of all the questions we get asked, ‘how (or where) do I find a tutor’ is possibly the most common.

 In today’s world, you need to be as sure as possible that you are minimising any risk to your child.
 There is no legal requirement for a tutor even to have passed a DBS check, let alone be signed up to any sort of code of conduct…

 …unless, that is, you choose a tutor who is a member of The Tutors’ Association (TTA).
 This professional membership body was set up in 2013, partly to address this very issue.
-A member of TTA has to have passed a DBS check, and have it verified every three years.
-They have to sign up to a professional code of conduct and to TTA’s Child Protection Policy.
+A member of TTA has to have passed a DBS check (no older than 12 months).
+They have to sign up to our Code of Practice.
 They also have to provide references.
 If you’ve found a tutor through a tutoring agency, check that the agency is a corporate member of TTA.
 Its own terms and conditions relating to tutors should mirror or exceed those of TTA.
 You can check whether a tutor or agency is a registered member by contacting TTA.

 How do you find a tutor?

 Don’t underestimate word-of-mouth as an effective way to find a tutor.

 The school gate, local activity groups, your local community centre or church – anywhere where people with children of your age meet and talk - are great sources of information and recommendation.

 The biggest comfort factor of personal recommendation is that it is based on the actual experience of other, local, parents like you with children at the same stage as yours, rather than a set of paper qualifications and testimonials from people you don’t actually know however promising they may look (and, indeed, be).